 During the visit, we give initial verbal recommendations based on our findings.
 Shortly after the visit we contact the owner to check how the horse is doing and what the owner’s observations are post-visit.
-Based on our findings, all photos and videos taken during the visit, and feedback from the owner, we write up a comprehensive visit report and send this to the owner with all photos taken during the visit.
+If a report is also requested, based on our findings, all photos and videos taken during the visit, and feedback from the owner, we write up a report and send this to the owner with all photos taken during the visit.
 Our documentation helps demonstrate changes and improvements to their horses hoof health and efficacy of our approach.
 Thanks to this meticulous reporting, clients don’t have to try and remember everything that is said during a consult.
 And they can share the information with their ‘team’ and appreciate improvements over time!
-The report will be emailed to the client within five working days post consult
+The report will be emailed to the client within 10 working days post consult

 Examples of our recommendations:

 Exercises to help support integration of trimming or biomechanics.